gatsbyjs/gatsby/docs/docs/conceptual/rendering-options.md

 ## Static Site Generation (SSG)

 SSG is the default rendering mode in Gatsby.
-Gatsby generates all assets and HTML for all pages at build time on a build server (this could be your laptop, any build service, or Gatsby Cloud worker if you use [Gatsby Cloud][6]).
+Gatsby generates all assets and HTML for all SSG pages at build time on a build server (this could be your laptop, any build service, or Gatsby Cloud worker if you use [Gatsby Cloud][6]).

 Then, the produced static files are uploaded to the CDN provider of choice and served to end-users.